j-hannes/digestive-functors-snap-auth-example/README.md

 be the standalone.hs file plus the snaplet folder which contains the necessary heist templates.

-For prototyping purposes the twitter bootstrap toolkit has been used to design the templates, but this is just a bit "optic sugar" and is not necessary for running the application.
-So the use of the "resources" directory is more or less optional.

 Note that this project is still a first version and offers a lot of potential for improvements.
 So feel free to fork and modify the code as you think it can work best or just write suggestions to me via Hannes_E@gmx.de (I am also am